 On September 8, 2015 the SEC announced it had filed fraud charges against three traders accused of repeatedly lying to customers who were relying on them for honest and accurate pricing information about residential mortgage-backed securities (RMBS).

-According to the SEC’s complaint filed in federal court in Manhattan, the lies and omissions to customers generated at least $7,000,000 in additional revenue for Nomura.
+According to the SEC’s complaint filed in federal court in Manhattan, the lies and omissions to customers generated at least $7,000,000 million in additional revenue for Nomura.
 Customers relied on market price information quoted by these traders because the market for this type of RMBS is not transparent, and accurate price information is difficult for a customer to determine.
 Therefore it was particularly important for the traders to provide honest and accurate information.